pferdy/DeskTop/README.md

 ### What is Convex?

-– A platform for building decentralised applications (dApps)
+- A platform for building decentralised applications (dApps)
-– Provides sub-second performance at 10k+ transactions per second (TPS) on a public or private network
+- Provides sub-second performance at 10k+ transactions per second (TPS) on a public or private network
-– Immutable data stores, securely encrypted
+- Immutable data stores, securely encrypted

 ### What is Convex?
 – A platform for building decentralised applications (dApps)
 – Provides sub-second performance at 10k+ transactions per second (TPS) on a public or private network
 – Immutable data stores, securely encrypted

-### Convex Desktop:
+### Convex Desktop
 - Create Convex accounts and Peers via a graphical user interface (GUI) for operating networks
 - Allows developers to generate test networks and secure crypto keys prior to production use
 - Prepare and test transactions before committing to execution or paying fees
 - Manage a wallet for storing keys and account balances
 - In production, earn fees for staking and operating Peers
 - Use for global scale payments and gaming

-### Getting Started:
+### Getting Started
 - Compatible with Windows, Linux, and MacOS
 - Requires Java 21 or higher
 - Download the latest convex.jar from Convex Snapshots